Roma Agrawal: Early life and education

-Agrawal was born in Mumbai, India, before moving to London.
-She also lived in Ithaca, New York, for over five years, becoming an American citizen, and returned to London to complete her A-Levels at North London Collegiate School.
+Agrawal was born in 1983 in Mumbai, India, before moving to London.
+She also lived in Ithaca, New York for five years.
+She completed her A-Levels at North London Collegiate School.
 In 2004, she gained a BA in physics from the University of Oxford, and in 2005, an MSc in Structural Engineering from Imperial College London.

 Agrawal attributes her enthusiasm for engineering to her love of making (and breaking) things, cultivated by playing with Lego as a child.
 Agrawal attributes her entry into engineering to a summer placement at the Oxford Physics Department where she worked alongside engineers who were designing particle detectors for CERN.

 Career

 In 2005, Agrawal joined Parsons Brinckerhoff (later called WSP) on a graduate program, becoming a chartered engineer with the Institution of Structural Engineers in 2011.
 She spent six years working on the tallest building in Western Europe, the Shard, designing the foundations and the iconic spire.
 She describes the project as a career highlight: "I think projects like that only come once or twice in your career, so I feel very fortunate to have had the opportunity to work on this".
 The 1016 ft tall structure required a top-down construction methodology, which had never been done before on a building of this scale.
 The spire required modular construction that could be built and tested off-site, enabling quick and safe assembly at height in central London.

 Alongside the Shard, Agrawal worked on Crystal Palace Station and the Northumbria University Footbridge.
 She worked for WSP for ten years before joining Interserve as a Design Manager in November 2015.
 In May 2017, Agrawal joined AECOM as an associate director.